xsbaggages/Project_1/README.md

 # Analysis

-1. Was there an increase or decrease in unemployment?
+1. Was there an increase or decrease in unemployment?\
-\n

 We can see that there was an increase in unemployment in 2020
 ![Unemployment in 2019 vs 2020](Outputs/Unemployment_in_2019_vs_2020.png)